OCA/l10n-thailand/l10n_th_account_asset_management/readme/DESCRIPTION.rst

-This module adds images and chatter to the assets.
+This module adds features to asset management for Thailand.

+- Adds images and chatter to the assets
-This module updates the financial assets report for Thailand.
+- Adds columns to the financial assets report
+- Allows to link journal entry to an asset